Advanced Child Safety Solutions

 Legislation on Window Covering Safety

-All companies manufacturing, distributing, or selling window covering products in the United States must continue to operate according to the voluntary window covering safety standards, ANSI/WCMA A100.1-2018.
-On June 1, 2024, the updated window covering standard, ANSI/WCMA A100.1-2022 will go into effect, requiring the vast majority of all window covering products sold in the United States to be cordless or to have inaccessible or short cords.
-However, the standard does permit the use of continuous loop operating systems so long as a compliant tension device is used to prohibit the formation of a hazardous loop.
-The industry’s voluntary standard has been repeatedly modified since 1996 to further enhance child safety as technology and innovation improved product design.
+All companies manufacturing, distributing, or selling window covering products in the United States must operate according to the window covering safety standards ANSI/WCMA A100.1-2022 The standards require the vast majority of custom window covering products sold in the United States to be cordless or to have inaccessible or short cords.
+The standard also permits the use of continuous loop operating systems so long as a compliant tension device is used to prohibit the formation of a hazardous loop.
+The industry’s standard has been repeatedly modified since 1996 to further enhance child safety as technology and innovation improved product design.

 Learn more about the legislation here.

 Rollease Acmeda’s product lines are innovatively designed to keep up with the needs of our customers.
-We are expanding our range of cord-free solutions to include Easy Spring Air, a balanced shading system, and a range of basic child safe motorized solutions called Automate Basics.
+We have expanded our range of cord-free solutions to include Easy Spring Air, a balanced shading system, and a range of basic child safe motorized solutions called Automate Basics.

 CPSC WCMA HC